Winston Churchill: D-Day: Allied invasion of Normandy

 Churchill was determined to be actively involved in the Normandy invasion and hoped to cross the Channel on D-Day (6 June 1944) or at least D-Day+1.
 His desire caused unnecessary consternation at SHAEF, until he was effectively vetoed by the King.
 Churchill expected an Allied death toll of 20,000 on D-Day but fewer than 8,000 died in all of June.
-He made his first visit to Normandy on 12 June to visit Montgomery, whose HQ was five miles inland.
+He made his first visit to Normandy on 12 June to visit Montgomery.
 That evening, as he was returning to London, the first V-1 flying bombs were launched.
 On 22–23 July, Churchill went to Cherbourg and Arromanches where he saw the Mulberry Harbour.

 Quebec Conference, September 1944

 Churchill met Roosevelt at the Second Quebec Conference in September 1944.
 They reached agreement on the Morgenthau Plan for the Allied occupation of Germany, the intention of which was not only to demilitarise, but de-industrialise.
-Eden opposed it and was able to persuade Churchill to disown it.
-US Secretary of State Cordell Hull opposed it and convinced Roosevelt it was infeasible.
+Eden opposed it and persuaded Churchill to disown it.
+US Secretary of State Cordell Hull convinced Roosevelt it was infeasible.